Azure/AzureMonitorHealthModels-migration-utility/README.md

 ### Deploy via Azure Portal

 > This requires that you have run the migration tool with the `--armtemplate` switch.
-Or you manually run `az bicep build --file <generated bicep file>`
+Or you can manually convert a Bicep file: `az bicep build --file <generated bicep file>`

 1. In the search box on top of the Portal type **deploy a custom template**